braedenbucher/ascii-sandbox/README.md

 ```java
 template.add_block(0,0,0);
 ```
-Remove a vlock from the scene using `.remove_block`, specifying coordinates:
+Remove a block from the scene using `.remove_block`, specifying coordinates:
 ```java
 template.remove_block(0,0,0);
 ```